“All Nature is but Art, unknown to thee; All Chance, Direction, which thou canst not see;”

 The Clockwork Universe: Rationalism and Deism

-The 18th century was the Age of Enlightenment.
-Thinkers celebrated reason, logic, and scientific discovery.
-Sir Isaac Newton had recently revealed the mathematical laws governing the cosmos.
-Consequently, many intellectuals began to see the universe as a perfectly designed machine.
-They viewed it as an intricate clock set in motion by a divine clockmaker.
-This belief system, known as Deism, was highly influential.
+The 18th century embraced the Age of Enlightenment.
+Thinkers celebrated reason, logic, and scientific discovery across Europe.
+Sir Isaac Newton had recently revealed the mathematical laws governing the cosmos, and consequently, many intellectuals began to see the universe as a perfectly designed machine.
+They viewed it as an intricate clock set in motion by a divine clockmaker, a belief system known as Deism that became highly influential during this period.

 Leibniz and the Best of All Possible Worlds